Open-STEM/XRPUsersGuide/course/motors.rst

     in the motor group.

-Since the XRP bot is built with an encoder on each motor, it usually is not necessarily to directly deal with Motor or Encoder objects.
+Since the XRP bot is built with an encoder on each motor, it usually is not necessary to directly deal with Motor or Encoder objects.
 Instead, use EncodedMotor or MotorGroup for higher level functionality.

 Using EncodedMotor